 Emily has broad exposure to direct client practice, from large multinationals to universities and SMEs.
-She has advised clients on global IP filing and prosecution strategy, and has particularly assisted SMEs in developing and managing their IP portfolio tailored to their commercial needs.
+She has advised clients on global IP filing and prosecution strategy, and particularly enjoys assisting SMEs in developing and managing their IP portfolio tailored to their commercial needs.

 Aside from IP matters, Emily also takes a keen interest in STEM outreach.
 She has enjoyed regularly participating in school outreach events, which has involved leading workshops and talks in order to promote STEM subjects and the IP profession.
 Before entering the profession, Emily carried out research investigating diversity and equality in the NHS, and her resulting report was subsequently published by “GovToday”.